Profiling with TensorFlow

 Profiling with TensorFlow¶

-In compliance with the original guide Optimize TensorFlow performance using the Profiler, you can choose any one of the Profiling APIs to perform profiling.
-Using TensorBoard Keras Callback is the recommended API.
+In compliance with the original guide Optimize TensorFlow performance using the Profiler, you can choose any of the Profiling APIs to perform profiling.
+The TensorBoard Keras Callback API is the recommended API.

-Add the text below to your training script:
+Add the following text to your training script.

 # Create a TensorBoard callback logs = "logs/" + datetime.now().strftime("%Y%m%d-%H%M%S") tboard_callback = tf.keras.callbacks.TensorBoard(log_dir = logs, histogram_freq = 1, profile_batch = '500,520') model.fit(ds_train, epochs=2, validation_data=ds_test, callbacks = [tboard_callback])